RolandGao/rolandgao.github.io/public/data/blogs/unsaturated_evals_before_gpt5.md

 # Unsaturated Evals before GPT5
 date: 2025-08-07

-The AI community needs unsaturated evals to track the progress of AI, but most popular evals are saturated already.
-This blog surveys existing unsaturated evals.

-Rumors say GPT5 will get released on Aug 7, 2025, so let's wait and see how if performs on these unsaturated benchmarks.
+I compiled a list of unsaturated evals prior to GPT5's launch.
+Can't wait to see how GPT5 performs on these.

 | Category | Benchmark | Leaderboard | Latest Reported Score (Model) |
 |----------|------------------|-------------|------------------------------|